Lollorm/Super-Mario-AI/README.md

 ### Environment

-This time I used OpenAI's [Gym Retro](https://openai.com/index/gym-retro/) because it supports custom levels and allows direct access to RAM values, making it possible to inspect memory locations during gameplay.
+This time I used OpenAI's [Gym Retro](https://openai.com/index/gym-retro/) environment because it supports custom levels and allows direct access to RAM values, making it possible to inspect memory locations during gameplay.